 The user guide is meant for the vehicle dealers using the Norwegian Public Roads Administration’s industry solution.

-You can read more about dealer registration of new and used vehicles at the Norwegian Public Roads Administration.
+You can read more about dealer registration of new and used vehicles at the Norwegian Public Roads Administration (in Norwegian only).

 In some cases, you can receive an exemption from the registration transfer fee.

 Most of the exemptions are granted automatically in the Norwegian Public Roads Administration’s self-service solution.